-1.1.1 Technical Order 00-20-Series Processes.
+- 1.1.1 Technical Order 00-20-Series Processes.
 This Technical Order (TO) establishes the policies and procedures for use of 00-20-series TOs and provides weapon system and equipment maintenance inspection and documentation guidance.
-It also implements the policies of AFMCI 21-100, AFI 11-301V1, and AFI 21-102.

-1.1.1.1 Unless otherwise specified, the term AEROSPACE EQUIPMENT in this technical order refers to weapon systems and equipment such as aerospace vehicles, equipment, missiles, nuclear weapons, Test Measurement and Diagnostic Equipment (TMDE), trainers, training equipment, engines, Flight Support Equipment (FSE), industrial plant equipment, and all related Support Equipment (SE).
-This TO is applicable to all organizations maintaining this equipment.

-1.1.1.2 MAJCOMs may supplement 00-20-series TOs as required.
+It also implements the policies of AFMCI 21-100 and AFI 11-301V1. - 1.1.1.1 Unless otherwise specified, the term AEROSPACE EQUIPMENT in this technical order refers to weapon systems and equipment such as aerospace vehicles, equipment, missiles, nuclear weapons, Test Measurement and Diagnostic Equipment (TMDE), trainers, training equipment, engines, Flight Support Equipment (FSE), industrial plant equipment, and all related Support Equipment (SE).
+This TO is applicable to all organizations maintaining this equipment. - 1.1.1.2 Two services exist in the Department of the Air Force (DAF), the U.S. Air Force (USAF) and the U.S. Space Force (USSF).
+The MAJCOM, formerly designated as Air Force Space Command (AFSPC) was redesignated as the USSF.
+Separately, additional Field Commands (MAJCOMs) were created under the USSF; Space Operations Command (SpOC), Space Training and Readiness Command (STARCOM), and Space Systems Command (SSC).
+For the purpose of this TO, any reference to MAJCOMs will encompass all MAJCOMs including USSF, unless otherwise indicated.
+USSF may issue supplemental guidance that is applicable for its respective mission areas IAW the procedures outlined in TO 00-5-1. - 1.1.1.3 MAJCOMs may supplement 00-20-series TOs as required.
 Refer to TO 00-5-1 for MAJCOM, Base, and Unit Supplement requirements.
-For the purpose of maintenance policy, the lead commands are Air Combat Command, Air Mobility Command, Air Force Special Operations Command, Air Education and Training Command, Air National Guard, Air Force Reserve Command, Air Force Space Command, Global Strike Command and Air Force Materiel Command.

-1.1.1.3 Air Force agencies will not furnish maintenance data in any form to contractors unless granted by the applicable weapon system Controlling Distribution Office (CDO) in accordance with DoDI 5230.24, Distribution Statements on Technical Documents.

-1.1.1.4 In 00-20-series TOs, the designation, GP/CC is used to represent the Maintenance Group Commander.
-At test sites or activities which do not have a GP/CC, it will be the responsibility of the Chief of Maintenance, Chief of Test Force Teams, Air Mobility Squadron Commander, Installation Team Chief or equivalent (as determined by the MAJCOM/A4) to ensure that the criteria of this TO is complied with.

-1.1.1.5 Forward requests for waivers to this TO through MAJCOM maintenance policy to HQ AFMC/A4FI.
+For the purpose of maintenance policy, the lead commands are Air Combat Command, Air Mobility Command, Air Force Special Operations Command, Air Education and Training Command, Air National Guard, Air Force Reserve Command, Air Force Space Command, Global Strike Command and Air Force Materiel Command. - 1.1.1.4 Air Force agencies will not furnish maintenance data in any form to contractors unless granted by the applicable weapon system Controlling Distribution Office (CDO) in accordance with DoDI 5230.24, Distribution Statements on Technical Documents. - 1.1.1.5 In 00-20-series TOs, the designation, GP/CC is used to represent the Maintenance Group Commander.
+At test sites or activities which do not have a GP/CC, it will be the responsibility of the Chief of Maintenance, Chief of Test Force Teams, Air Mobility Squadron Commander, Installation Team Chief or equivalent (as determined by the MAJCOM/A4) to ensure that the criteria of this TO is complied with. - 1.1.1.6 Forward requests for waivers to this TO through MAJCOM maintenance policy to HQ AFMC/A4FI.